 The role of technology in mitigating global supply chain disruption

-  According to the explanation above, we can see that the companies that can respond well are those who have implemented supply chain system.
+According to the explanation above, we can see that the companies that can respond well are those that have implemented a supply chain system.
 It is a technology that provides business visibility of crucial elements in management.
 When the information is used as the base for any business strategy and decisions, companies can mitigate the disruption well.

-  The COVID-19 pandemic is a catalyst for companies to start considering to AI-based smart system, automation, hybrid cloud, external data analysis, and blockchain technology.
+The COVID-19 pandemic is a catalyst for companies to start considering AI-based smart systems, automation, hybrid cloud, external data analysis, and blockchain technology.
 That kind of technology will help companies to identify supply and demand patterns both locally and globally.
 Therefore, companies will be able to face dynamic business challenges and unavoidable disruption.

 Here are the benefits of the technology aforementioned:

 - The demand for main products and certain regions is fulfilled well because the prediction is nearly accurate by learning customer’s purchase patterns after the COVID-19.

 - Potential problems in suppliers is visible and hence helps the decision-making process about the supply of the goods.

 - Management and transaction processes with new suppliers are easier to be conducted to ensure stock availability if the main suppliers are in trouble.